 February was a month of new things!
 We were given quarantine markers that are used as a buffer for the infection deck, an extremely useful tool.
 Also a new character was added to the mix, the Quarantine Specialist, who unsurprisingly makes extra use of the markers, being able to place them, once per turn, anywhere on the map.
 The markers are not removed by the infection deck in cities where she is.
 Also, relationships were added to the game, which are permanent stickers that add abilities to characters that are situational between each other.

 The initial board set up saw COdA-403a blowing up across Europe and North America, so we knew we’d be under the cosh from the start.
-After some valiant work from the quarantine specialist the blue virus just became too much and we lost from not having enough blue pieces to put on the board during the infection step.
+After some valiant work from the Quarantine Specialist the blue virus just became too much and we lost from not having enough blue pieces to put on the board during the infection step.
 It didn’t feel good to lose, but we jumped right back in to try again.
-A few characters picked up scars, which was worrisome because one of our characters picked up a second scar, which put us all on edge.
+A few characters picked up scars, which was worrisome because one of our characters picked up a second scar, which put us all on edge as with a third one your character is lost for the entire game.

 March brought the opening of many new things, so here’s a look at some of what came up before the game even started: